HHousen/TransformerSum/experiments/README.md

 All `ROUGE Scores` are test set results on the CNN/DailyMail dataset using ROUGE F<sub>1</sub>.

+All model sizes are not compressed.
+They are the raw `.ckpt` output file sizes of the best performing epoch by `val_loss`.

 #### Final (Combined) Results

 The `loss_total`, `loss_avg_seq_sum`, and `loss_total_norm_batch` loss reduction techniques depend on the batch size.
 That is, the larger the batch size, the larger these losses will be.
 The `loss_avg_seq_mean` and `loss_avg` do not depend on the batch size since they are averages instead of totals.
 Therefore, only the non-batch-size-dependent metrics were used for the final results because difference batch sizes were used.